kai824/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

+### \[Proposed\] sort/numerical sort feature
+_{more descriptions to be added}

+The following sequence diagram shows how a default sort operation "sort a/Location" goes through the `Logic` component:

+<puml src="diagrams/LexSortSequenceDiagram.puml" width="250"></puml>

+Similarly, how a numerical sort operation "sort-num a/Graduation Year" goes through the `Logic` and `Model` component is shown below:

+<puml src="diagrams/NumSortSequenceDiagram.puml" width="250"></puml>

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_